Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/admin/authentication/authenticating-users-for-your-github-enterprise-server-instance/using-saml.md

   - /enterprise/admin/user-management/using-saml
   - /enterprise/admin/authentication/using-saml
   - /admin/authentication/using-saml
-intro: 'SAML is an XML-based standard for authentication and authorization. {% data variables.product.prodname_ghe_server %} can act as a service provider (SP) with your internal SAML identity provider (IdP).'
+intro: "SAML is an XML-based standard for authentication and authorization. {% data variables.product.prodname_ghe_server %} can act as a service provider (SP) with your internal SAML identity provider (IdP)."
 versions:
-  ghes: '*'
+  ghes: "*"
 type: how_to
 topics:
   - Accounts